Adrian-2105/SortAlgorithmViewer/README.md

 - `-n, --size <array_size>`: specifies the size of the array
 - `-f, --framerate <framerate>`: specify the number of frames per second
+- `-r, --random:`: initialize the array with random values
 - `-h, --help`: show help menu

 and `algorithms` can be (non case sensitive)